 How to Qualify – It’s All About the Risk

-If a client receives a low interest lawsuit loan, you can be sure that lawsuit funding underwriters are confident about the outcome.
+If a client receives a low interest lawsuit loan, you can be sure that settlement loan underwriters are confident about the outcome.
 Lawsuit funding companies lose cases but obviously losing cases when your pricing structure is lower than the competition means you have to be more selective simply to generate the same amount of profit as your competitors.

 What this means is that liability must be clear, there needs to be a significant injury and there must be available insurance coverage if an applicant expects to be offered a low interest lawsuit loan.
 Any cases which do not have one of the above, may eventually get approved, but probably not at competitive rates.
 And this makes sense.
 The company has to factor in the risk of loss in their pricing mechanisms.